Percent Grade Scale Amplifies Racial/Ethnic Inequities in Introductory Physics: Results

 \subsubsection{Grade gaps even after controlling for understanding}

 We again compare the grade scales but now we use the fraction of each student's answers that were judged as excellent to control for that student's understanding of physics in doing our comparison.
 Again, HLM is used in fitting our data to equation \ref{eqn:HLMModel2} which includes the fraction of A's both in a linear term and a quadratic term for the reasons discussed earlier.
 The resulting coefficients are shown in Table \ref{tab:tab3}.
+The $SBR^2$ associated with this model shows that it is an excellent fit at the student level (since the model includes student grades).
+On the other hand, the class level is not well explained by our model.
+This isn't surprising to us because, as we showed earlier \cite{Webb2020a}, there is considerable class-to-class variation.
+In this paper we are just interested in the overall effects of the grade scales on the students and not on modelling the class-to-class variation.

 As above the coefficient $b_{PercentScale}$ shows that the percent-like CLASP10 grade scale skews students grades downward on average.
 The surprise (to us) is that even after controlling for physics understanding a student from a racial/ethnic group underrepresented in physics still receives, on average, a lower grade under CLASP4 grading ($b_{URM} = -0.031$) \textbf{and} an additional lower grade under CLASP10 (percent scale) grading ($b_{URM*Percentscale}= -0.067$).
 This extra grade penalty under percent scale grading is roughly the same size as it was before controlling for understanding.
 Under CLASP10 this amounts to a total $URM$ grade penalty of about $0.10 \pm 0.02$ grade points that are not explained in terms of the students' understanding of the subject.
 We should point out that one gets the same results just using ordinary multivariable regression except that, as expected, for ordinary regression the error in the grade scale coefficient is (inappropriately) much smaller.